agbarnett/season/README.md

 Month](http://cranlogs.r-pkg.org/badges/season)
 <!-- badges: end -->

-R package to run seasonal analyses.
+R package to run seasonal analyses in time series.
 For details see our book "Analysing Seasonal Health Data" (2010) https://www.springer.com/gp/book/9783642107474.

+Useful functions are:
-Two useful functions are `casecross` for case-crossover analysis and `nscosinor` to estimate non-stationary seasonal patterns using the Kalman filter.
+* `casecross` for case-crossover analysis
+* `nscosinor` to estimate non-stationary seasonal patterns using the Kalman filter
+* `nonlintest` for a time domain test of non-linearity